nightmedia/law/README.md

 This allows safe and secure AI integration

+Its application goes beyond simple chats.

+Being able to transmit and receive safe, unique, targeted packets could open VL interactions with a locally hosted AI, by using any simple iPhone app.
+I am making one in Swift.
+Because Apple

 ## Contributing

 We welcome contributions from anyone interested in improving the LAW!
 Please see [CONTRIBUTING.md](https://github.com/nightmedia/law/blob/main/CONTRIBUTING.md) for guidelines on how to contribute to the project.